Stand the cake cases in the holes of the tart trays.

 Do you have a question about this recipe?

-Simply let us know and we'll get back to you within 3 working days.
+Simply let us know and we’ll get back to you as soon as possible.